chipsalliance/firrtl-spec/spec.md

 The next value is latched on the positive edge of the clock.
 The initial value of a register is indeterminate (see [@sec:indeterminate-values]).

-### Output Ports and Input Ports
+### Ports

-The way a module interacts with the outside world is through its output and input ports.
+The way a module interacts with the outside world is through its ports.
+Ports have either an input or output direction.

 Example: